amnist-o/ucx-stat/multicollinearity.md

 ## Conclusion

-Multicollinearity should be checked for at the outset, during the exploratory data analysis by looking at the pairwise correaltions between input variables.
+Multicollinearity should be checked for at the outset, during the exploratory data analysis by looking at the pairwise correlations between input variables.
 In `R`, we can use ggally or ggpair or just plot(dataframe) to plot the relationship between inputs.